AlexCreality/ColorGenerator/README.md

 # ColorGenerator
-Algorithms for generating various color schemes (e.g. analogous color schemes) via additive color scheme (RGB).
+An algorithm for generating various color schemes (e.g. analogous color schemes) via additive color scheme (RGB).

+User should determine a number of colors for generating, a color generating principle (determined/random) and original color (R,G,B from 0 to 255) for generating.

 # BrightnessGenerator
-Algorithms for generating various one or more colors with various brightness via additive color scheme (RGB).
+An algorithm for generating various one or more colors with various brightness via additive color scheme (RGB).

+User should determine a number of colors (from original color to absolute white) or a percent to increase brightness of origin color and orginal color (R,G,B from 0 to 255) for generating.